 Accurate identification is crucial for effective termite control.
 There are over 2,000 species of termites worldwide, but here are the most common ones you might encounter:

-• Subterranean Termites: These are found primarily in the soil and are the most destructive species.
-They build distinctive mud tubes to provide moisture while they travel between their colony and food source.
+- Subterranean Termites: These are found primarily in the soil and are the most destructive species.
+They build distinctive mud tubes to provide moisture while they travel between their termite colonies and food source, often exploiting easy access through small gaps, cracks, and entry points near concrete slabs.

-Professional pest control services can offer a thorough inspection using specialized equipment such as moisture meters and infrared cameras to accurately identify the termite species and extent of infestation.
+Professional pest control services can offer a thorough inspection using specialized equipment such as moisture meters and infrared cameras to accurately identify the termite species, nesting location, and extent of infestation.
+Many homeowners also appreciate a general fact sheet on termite behavior, local risks, and seasonal termite swarms to better understand the “humble termite” and its impact.

 Control Strategies